eisbear2020/rule_switching/results/quantitative_analysis.md

 * calculate pair-wise cos distance between trials of RULE 1 and RULE 2 for each spatial bin
-* plot average/SEM of these pair-wise distances for each spatial bin
+* plot MED/MAD of these pair-wise distances for each spatial bin
-* normalization: divide average of across-rule cos distances by within rule cos distance for each spatial bin
+* normalization: divide median of across-rule cos distances by within rule cos median distance for each spatial bin
 * significance: across-rules distance vs. union of within-rule distances